lucasjoliveau/doc/en/applications/finance/fiscal_localizations/indonesia.md

   1. Go to Accounting ‣ Customers ‣ e-Faktur.
 In order to be able to export customer invoices as e-Faktur for the Indonesian government, you need to put here the ranges of numbers you were assigned by the government.
 When you validate an invoice, a number will be assigned based on these ranges.
 Afterwards, you can filter the invoices still to export in the invoices list and click on _Action_ , then on _Download e-Faktur_.

   2. After receiving new serial numbers from the Indonesian Revenue Department, you can create a set of tax invoice serial numbers group through this list view.
-You only have to specify the Min and Max of each serial numbers’ group and Odoo will format the number automatically to a 13-digits number, as requested by the Indonesia Tax Revenue Department.
+You only have to specify the Min and Max of each serial numbers’ group and Konvergo ERP will format the number automatically to a 13-digits number, as requested by the Indonesia Tax Revenue Department.

   3. There is a counter to inform you how many unused numbers are left in that group.